What is e-learning?

-What are the benefits?
+What are the benefits of e-learning?

-It's cost effective and saves time
+It's cost-effective and saves time

 By reducing the time taken away from the office, removing travel costs and doing away with printed materials, online learning helps you to save money and increase workplace productivity.

 Learning 24/7, anywhere

-It makes tracking of course progress a breeze
+Tracking course progress is a breeze

 But a computer can't do everything, can it?